aluxnimm/outlookcaldavsynchronizer/README.md

 - **Include custom message classes in Outlook filter** Disabled by default, enable only if you have custom forms with message_classes other than the default IPM.Appointment/Contact/Task.
 For better performance, Windows Search Service shouldn't be deactivated if this option is enabled.
 - **Enable Tray Icon** Enabled by default, you can disable the tray icon in the Windows Taskbar if you don't need it.
 - **Use modern UI for sync profiles** Enabled by default, complete redesign of the synchronization profiles dialog using WPF, switches to the old WinForms UI if disabled.
+- **Accept invalid chars in server response** If checked invalid characters in XML server responses are allowed.
+A typical invalid char, sent by some servers is Form feed (0x0C).

 If you have problems with SSL/TLS and self-signed certificates, you can change the following settings at your own risk.
 The recommended way would be to add the self signed cert to the Local Computer Trusted Root Certification Authorities